International-Soil-Radiocarbon-Database/ISRaD/index.md

 </p>

 ## Introducing ISRaD Version 1.0
 A new manuscript detailing the construction and utilization of ISRaD was just published in <a href="https://www.earth-system-science-data.net/">Earth System Science Data</a>.
-Hear we describe database fundamentals, and the application of radiocarbon data for describing the earth system.
+Here we describe database fundamentals, and the application of radiocarbon data for describing the earth system.
 You can find the manuscript <a href="https://earth-syst-sci-data.net/12/61/2020/">here</a>.

 <p align = "center">
 <img src="assets/images/ManuscriptHeader.png"